srinivasansathiamurthy/cool-ml-projects/README.md

 2. DMTCS: google vision document text extraction model connected to gpt4o-mini.
 Scrappy DONUT w/ decision making abilities?
 Something like that.
 3. ARAGOG: web crawler with SENTIENCE
 4. DOM-INIC: extracting dom graph + metadata for use in cross-sites navigations
+5. Character AI (to be renamed to Thalia): Basically Thalia from "The incredible true story of logic"

 Key points (PLEASE READ):